xdeng26-cloud/macroai-regime-engine/README.md

 # MacroAI Regime Engine

-MacroAI is a Streamlit dashboard I built to explore a simple question: can macroeconomic regimes help explain how SPY, QQQ, and TLT behave over the next few weeks?
+MacroAI is a Streamlit dashboard I built to explore: can macroeconomic regimes help explain how SPY, QQQ, and TLT behave over the next few weeks?

-The app pulls macro data from FRED, ETF prices from Yahoo Finance, groups similar macro environments with K-means clustering, and then tests whether a Random Forest model can produce useful 20-day return signals.
+The app basically pulls macro data from FRED, ETF prices from Yahoo Finance, groups similar macro environments with K-means clustering, and then tests whether a Random Forest model can produce useful 20-day return signals.

+Planning to update using FUTU's real-time data, but the coding platform is in Chinese, making the conversion extremely hard.
+Will find a solution or an alternative API port.

+As mentioned above, I will be adding individual stocks I deem interesting over time.
+Tracking index isn't just as fun.

-This is a portfolio project, not a trading system.
-The goal is to make the data, assumptions, model behavior, and backtest results easy to inspect.
+Warning!!!
+This is a portfolio project and not a trading system.
+The goal is to make the data, assumptions, model behaviour, and backtest results easy to inspect.

+Plz !
+Plz give it time to load.
+Everything is working fine.
+Pulling data takes too long, and I am not an expert in minimizing the flow.

 ## Why I Built This

 Markets do not behave the same way in every macro environment.
 High inflation, rising rates, widening credit spreads, or elevated volatility can all change which assets lead or lag.

 I wanted to build a dashboard that connects those macro conditions to ETF returns in a transparent way.
 Instead of only showing a model prediction, the app also shows the regime history, model quality checks, backtest results, risk metrics, and robustness tests.

+Again, this only serves as a secondary source of analysis.

 ## Data Sources